sethwhenton/procurement-web/README.md

 - Work on the table to view all items from all departments combined as well as the total cost of items selected.✅
 - Finally worked on majority of the UI.
 A few touches left✅
 - Fixed an issue where the budget was not limiting the user when selecting from the catalogue ✅
+- Added the sort feature to each table ✅

 ## Future Plans
 - Work on some extra few features for accessibility and convenience.